hypo69/hypo/docs/gemini/en/consultant/src/ai/tiny_troupe/TinyTroupe/tinytroupe/experimentation.md

                        passtrough_name=[],
                        random_seed=42):
         """
-        Initializes the randomizer with real and blind names for the choices, and a list of names that should not be randomized.
+        Initializes the ABRandomizer with real and blind names for choices, and a list of names that should be passed through without randomization.

-        :param real_name_1: The actual name of the first option.
+        :param real_name_1: The actual name of the first choice.
-        :param real_name_2: The actual name of the second option.
+        :param real_name_2: The actual name of the second choice.
-        :param blind_name_a: The name of the first option as presented to the user.
+        :param blind_name_a: The name of the first choice presented to the user.
-        :param blind_name_b: The name of the second option as presented to the user.
+        :param blind_name_b: The name of the second choice presented to the user.
-        :param passtrough_name: List of names that should not be randomized.
+        :param passtrough_name: A list of names that are not randomized.
-        :param random_seed: The random seed for reproducibility.
+        :param random_seed: The random seed for consistent randomization.
         """
         self.choices = {}
         self.real_name_1 = real_name_1